 How will I watch the BSO’s new digital concerts?

 The BSO is partnering with the website USCREEN to host digital concerts during the 2020-2021 season.
 Digital concerts will be released via USCREEN monthly from February to June 2021.
 If you purchase a digital subscription in advance, concert videos and related content will appear as they are released in your video library once you log-in to USCREEN.
-If you don’t wish to subscribe, you may also purchase a digital ticket for $10 to view a concert after it is released.

 Can I re-watch concerts?

 Yes!
 Once a concert is released, it will be available for thirty days and you may watch it as many times as you wish during that period.

 Will USCREEN work on my device?

 Our USCREEN page is accessible on over 1000 devices including iOS devices, Android devices, MACs, PCs, and more.
 For easy access, you can bookmark our page in your web browser, or add it to the home screen of your mobile device.
 For best audio quality, we recommend using a device other than your phone.
 If watching from a phone, we recommend using headphones or external speakers.

 Can I watch BSO concerts on my TV?